ahmedivy/coursera/README.md

 # Random Solutions

-### This repo contains solutions solutions to my coursera courses.
+### this repo contains solutions to my coursera courses.